RenanLodi/NBAbethub/README.md

-# NBAbethub
+# NBA betHub
-NBAbethub Project1 Group1
+NBA betHub Project #1 (Group 1)

 **PROJECT DESCRIPTION**:
 	Check Real Time Live NBA scores and betting odds

 **AS AN NBA ENTHUSIAST…**
-	…I WANT to see a minimal collection of all the NBA games and betting odds for every game each night…
+	…I WANT to see a minimal collection of all the NBA games and scores and direct links to the betting odds for every game each night…

 	…SO THAT I can make an educated choice about potential bets.

 **ACCEPTANCE CRITERIA:**
-WHEN I want game information,
+	WHEN I want game information or random NBA basketball gif

-GIVEN I click on a game scoreboard,
+	GIVEN I click on the random gif generator button

-THEN each frame will display line-ups, standings, live scores, and betting odds
+	THEN the frames will show live scores and a random gif

 **APIS USED:**
 API-Sports (Api-Basketball) + GIPHY

 **BREAKDOWN:**
-A live scoreboard of all games of current date - when a specific game is clicked on, it opens in greater detail specifics about that game including betting odds and lineups.
-Also, a pretty neat random gif relating to the teams playing will show up.
+A live scoreboard of all NBA games of the current date and a pretty neat random NBA basketball related gif will show up when the 'Random Gif' button is pressed.
+There are links directly to NBA basketball odds on several popular betting websites at the bottom of the page.